Sudha Shivpuri: Early life and career

 In 1974, she shifted to Mumbai, as her husband had started getting many offers for Hindi films.

 She made her film debut with Basu Chatterjee's Swami in 1977 and went on to act in films like Insaaf Ka Tarazu, Hamari Bahu Alka, "Hum Dono (1985)", Sawan Ko Aane Do, Sun Meri Laila, The Burning Train, Vidhaata and Maya Memsaab (1993).

 Thereafter she took a break from films and shifted to television, where she acted in a few serials like Aa Bail Mujhe Maar and Rajni (1985), in which she played Priya Tendulkar's mother-in-law.

 After the death of her husband in 1990, she started acting again and went on to do many TV serials, including Missing, Rishtey, Sarhadein and Bandhan.
 Her big break in television came in 2000, when she was asked to perform the role of 'Baa', the old mother-in-law, in the TV serial Kyunki Saas Bhi Kabhi Bahu Thi.

 She has done many other Television shows like Sheeshe Ka Ghar, Waqt Ka Dariya, Daman, Santoshi Ma, Yeh Ghar, Kasamh Se, Kis Desh Mein Hai Meraa Dil, in all these serials, the role of Shivpuri's 'Ba' was very famous and Sudha gained a new identity as 'Ba' in public.

 In 2003 she acted in the Hindi film Pinjar, based on Amrita Pritam's famous partition novel.

 She was awarded the Sangeet Natak Akademi Award in 2009 for her Acting in Theatre, given by the Sangeet Natak Akademi, India's National Academy of Music, Dance & Drama.

 Personal life

 Sudha Shivpuri was the wife of veteran actor Om Shivpuri.
-The couple were blessed with two children, a son, Vineet Shivpuri, and a daughter, Ritu Shivpuri, who is also a film actor.
+The couple had two children, a son, Vineet Shivpuri, and a daughter, Ritu Shivpuri, who is also a film actor.
 Sudha Shivpuri had suffered a heart attack in 2014 and was not doing well for some time.
 She died from multiple organ failure on 20 May 2015 in Mumbai.